Azure/Ignite2019_IaC_pre-day_docs/Ansible/03-Helpers/Guide.md

      - testuser2
 ```

-You can have a list of hashes.
+You can have a list of hash.
+Each item in the list is a list of key/value pairs, commonly called a “hash” or a “dictionary”.

+In the example below, the user task is run once for each key/value pair in the list.

 ```yml
 - name: add several users